-The classic Little Black Dress will match just perfectly with tights having arrow-like patterns, which will also visually elongate the look of your legs apart from matching your dress.
+The classic Little Black Dress will match just perfectly with tights that have arrow-like patterns, which will also visually elongate the look of your legs on top of matching your dress.

 6. Matching Tights to The Material of Your Dress

-If you have picked a dress of a darker shade matching it with darker toned shoes, you should not wear transparent tights of the universal type we spoke about earlier.
+If you have picked a dress of a darker shade, matching it with darker toned shoes, you should not wear transparent tights.
 You’d better pick darker toned tights, especially if the dress is made of warm “wintery’ materials, or choose some semi-transparent types if the dress is made of lighter fabrics.

 7. Breaking the Rules

 There is an idea that the lighter the dress is, the thinner the tights should be, but now there are more and more girls around breaking this principle going for silk guipure dresses with thick black tights in fall.
 The tone of the shoes should preferably be matched with the tone of tights, but there’s nothing wrong if they don’t match.

 8. Say No to White Boots With Black Tights

 Something to never do is to combine white boots with black tights or black boots with skin-toned tights.